iclr-blogposts/2026/_posts/2026-04-27-the-evolution-of-flashattention-via-io-awareness-and-hardware-optimization.md

 ### Forward Pass

-{% include figure.liquid path="assets/img/2026-04-27-The Evolution of FlashAttention via IO-Awareness and Hardware Optimization/Figure_4.png" class="img-fluid rounded z-depth-1" caption="Algorithm for FlashAttention Forward Pass.
+{% include figure.liquid path="assets/img/2026-04-27-the-evolution-of-flashattention-via-io-awareness-and-hardware-optimization/Figure_4.png" class="img-fluid rounded z-depth-1" caption="Algorithm for FlashAttention Forward Pass.
 The algorithm partitions inputs into blocks that fit in SRAM, computes attention incrementally using online softmax, and updates running statistics to avoid materializing the full attention matrix in HBM." %}

 For each attention head, FlashAttention reduces memory reads and writes by tiling.
 It loads small blocks of queries, keys, and values from GPU HBM into fast on-chip SRAM, computes attention for that block, and updates the output before moving on to the next block.
 This limits how often data moves between slow and fast memory, which is the main bottleneck on modern GPUs.
 Cutting this movement often gives a 2–4× speedup in practice.

 #### Mathematical Derivation

-{% include figure.liquid path="assets/img/2026-04-27-The Evolution of FlashAttention via IO-Awareness and Hardware Optimization/Figure_5.png" class="img-fluid rounded z-depth-1"%}
+{% include figure.liquid path="assets/img/2026-04-27-the-evolution-of-flashattention-via-io-awareness-and-hardware-optimization/Figure_5.png" class="img-fluid rounded z-depth-1"%}

 We define the block sizes based on the available SRAM size $M$.
 Let $B_c$ be the block size for columns (dimension along $N$ for $K, V$), and let $B_r$ be the block size for rows (dimension along $N$ for $Q, O$).
 The key constraint is $4 B_c d \le M$ to ensure that $K, V$ blocks and various buffers fit in SRAM.
 Usually, we set $B_c \approx \lceil \frac{M}{4d} \rceil$ and $B_r \approx \min(\lceil \frac{M}{4d} \rceil, d)$.